 Drive Motivation Framework

-Framework for designing motivation systems in products, teams, and organizations based on the science of what actually motivates humans.
-Replaces outdated carrot-and-stick thinking with intrinsic motivation.
+Design motivation systems for products, teams, and organizations based on the science of what actually motivates humans — replacing carrot-and-stick thinking with intrinsic motivation.

 Core Principle